Opportunities in Manufacturing Data Science

 Raytheon learned this when they implemented MES (manufacturing execution systems), a software solution that collects and analyzes factory-floor data.

-By studying their data, Raytheon were able to determine that a screw in one of the components must be turned thirteen times.
+By studying their data, Raytheon was able to determine that a screw in one of the components must be turned thirteen times.
 If it is turned only twelve times, an error message flashes and installation shuts down.

 When properly parsed by data scientists, this information can be used to: